 Forrest Mosten is recognized internationally as an expert in collaborative legal representation for clients who wish personal, confidential and effective legal help in resolving family issues.
 He is a member of the International Association of Collaborative Professionals, the Los Angeles Collaborative Family Law Association, Alliance for Family Centered Divorce, and is the Advisor to Pasadena Affordable Divorce.
 He adheres to Collaborative Principles and Guidelines.

-Woody is a member of a small team of independent collaborative professionals and mediators serving Southern California who can be found at California Coastal Collaborative Lawyers and Mediators.
+Woody is a member of a small team of independent collaborative professionals and mediators serving Southern California.

 Mr. Mosten also offers training to other Collaborative Lawyers, Mental Health Professionals, and Financial Professionals worldwide.
 Click for more information on training.

 Download a list of reasons collaborative law could be the best process for you and your entire family.

 I encourage all divorcing and divorced parents to do the work on UpToParents.org before going into any mediation or collaborative settlement session.
 I also recommend that parents use the Association of Certified Family Law Specialists and OurFamilyWizard.com as resources for developing parenting plans to help their children.

 To view a 20 minute film on Collaborative Divorce with real divorcing parties produced by the International Academy of Collaborative Professions, please click here.